How to create plique a jour with Tom Herman and Patsy Croft.

 Be sure to wear protection mask while sanding.
 And one draw back I found is that he shelf life of the fiber coat is short.
 So make yourself a note to shake it up often and when mine got too thick I added water.

 Fusion Headquarters does not have the Fiber Coat on their site due to the short shelf life = 6 months, and the expense.
 If you call they will have it for you in a couple of days.

 Miniature stain glass window effect in jewelry.
 Frames of metal holding enamel, with no backing, thus allowing the light to come through.
 Developed in France and Italy early in the 14th century.
-There are several methods of plique à jour.
+There are several methods to create plique à jour.

 This jewel of plique a jour is a method of pierced metal.
-Most artists will use this method with the aid of Klyre Fire, a glue substance, to help hold in the powdered enamels before firing.
-This jewel is created in 18k gold sheet of 22 ga.
+Most artists will use this method with the aid of Klyre Fire, a glue substance, to help hold in the powdered enamels in place before firing.
+This jewel was created in 18k gold sheet of 22 ga.
 The use of gold gives you more strength and allows you to create jewels in a thinner gauge.

 The Bird of Paradise Pendant is more involved.
-I want to show where you can go with pliqué a jour.
-Here I have chased the Bird of Paradise in 18k gold sheet of 16 ga. and cut away the negative space.
+I have chased the Bird of Paradise in 18k gold sheet of 16 ga. and cut away the negative space.
 I used 18k flat wire to make the leaves and soldered them in place with hard solder.
 With such large open spaces the use of foils aid in holding the enamel in place, until fired, then the foil is removed.
-The stone setting took place before the enameling.
-Less worry of cracking your enameled piece.
+In this jewel the stone setting took place before the enameling.
+Less worry of cracking your enameled piece after firing.